paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-065-control-and-elimination-of-chemical-and-biological-weapons.md

 (4) **Denial of United States Government credit or other financial assistance** — The United States Government shall deny to that country any credit, credit guarantees, or other financial assistance by any department, agency, or instrumentality of the United States Government, including the Export-Import Bank of the United States.

-(5) **Exports of national security-sensitive goods and technology** — The authorities of [section 4605 of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605&num=0&edition=prelim) shall be used to prohibit the export to that country of any goods or technology on that part of the control list established under [section 4604(c)(1) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4604/c/1&num=0&edition=prelim).
+(5) **Exports of national security-sensitive goods and technology** — The authorities of section 4605 11 See References in Text note below. of title 50 shall be used to prohibit the export to that country of any goods or technology on that part of the control list established under section 4604(c)(1) 1 of title 50.

 **(b) Additional sanctions if certain conditions not met**